-A detailed budget, including NASA and cost-share funds, is required for the three years of performance.
-Preparation guidelines for the budget can be found in the NASA Guidebook for Proposers, Section 2.3.10 which includes a suggested format to use in preparing the proposed budget.
-All sources of cost-sharing shall be described and documented.
+A detailed budget, including both NASA provided and cost-share funds, is required.
+This section shall include detailed budgets for each of the three years of the funding and a summary budget for all three years.
+All sources of cost-sharing shall be thoroughly described and documented.

 The budget will be evaluated based upon the clarity and reasonableness of the funding request.
-A budget narrative shall be included that discusses other budgetary issues such as the extent and level of jurisdiction, industrial, and institutional commitment and financial support, including resources (staff, facilities, laboratories, indirect support, waiver of indirect costs, etc.).
+A budget narrative shall be included that discusses relevant budgetary issues such as the extent and level of jurisdiction, industrial, and institutional commitment and financial support, including resources (staff, facilities, laboratories, indirect support, waiver of indirect costs, etc.).